Are Protein Bars Safe During Pregnancy?

 Pregnancy is a time of change.
 With the marvel of growing a baby, there are many things pregnant women need to adapt to!
 One of them is nutrition during pregnancy.
 It’s important to consume enough vitamins and minerals to support every stage of fetal development.
 This includes all essential nutrients to keep you and baby healthy!

 Both getting too much protein and not getting enough protein during pregnancy may lead to adverse pregnancy outcomes.
 These protein requirements can be tough to meet with morning sickness, all kinds of cravings, and sneaky food aversions in the way, it can be a challenge to get enough protein for the day at any stage of pregnancy.
+Click here to join the PNL for 50% off (code: 50off) so you feel confident you are hitting your protein goal throughout your pregnancy.

 There’s one convenient popular snack that you can carry with you all day, making for a quick way to get in your protein: the protein bar.

 These are nutrition bars that provide protein along with carbohydrates, fats, and hopefully some other great nutrients.
 Because of its small size and practical packaging it’s incredibly convenient for eating on the go with a busy lifestyle.
+But what about eating protein bars while pregnant?

 There are so many mixed opinions about protein bars, and tons of options!
 First and foremost, not all protein bars are created equal.
 You need to be on the lookout for what is safe, healthy, and effective in delivering nutrients to you and your unborn baby.